Harshith-Reddy11/Mini-AI-Projects/speech_to_text/README.md

 ## 📜 License

-This project is for educational and personal
+This project is for educational and personal use.